-Staff should also be aware of the many different gender issues that can be prevalent when dealing with childon-child abuse.
-This could include, for example, students being sexually touched or sexually assaulted or being Registered address: 46 Floral Street • Covent Garden • London WC2E 9DA www.royalballetSchool.org.uk subject to initiation or hazing type violence; or Upskirting.
+Staff should also be aware of the many different gender issues that can be prevalent when dealing with child-on-child abuse.
+This could include, for example, students being sexually touched or sexually assaulted or being subject to initiation or hazing type violence; or Upskirting.